flooptech/dist-sdk-ios/readme.md

 ### Version 1.8 - 2014-02-19
 - Add landscape support to all the views.
+- Add some localizations (ES,DE,FR,IT) to the Parental Gate.

 ### Version 1.7 - 2013-12-05
 - renamed startWithAppID to startWithAppKey for clarity.